 Applying the remedy of age discrimination in the Fire schemes is a significant undertaking for local authorities and their pension schemes administrators.
 In addition, there is an immediate detriment process to be undertaken, involving those scheme members who have already retired, and those who are about to retire.
 The lack of clarity around whether payments are legitimate charges on the Pensions Account has resulted in increased financial risk for the Authority, not least as the legislation around retrospective remedy is not expected until October 2023.

-At March 2022, the Authority had approved that all payments under immediate detriment were to be paused until further clarity was received around legitimate payments.
+At March 2022, the Authority approved that all payments under immediate detriment were to be paused until further clarity was received around legitimate payments.
+No changes have been made during 2022/23.